This post may contain affiliate links. Please read our disclosure policy.

 Optional Carrot Decorations

-• Set aside 2 tablespoon frosting and tint orange for the carrot body and 1 tablespoon tinted green for leaves.
+• Set aside 2 tbsp frosting and tint orange for the carrot body and 1 tbsp tinted green for leaves.
 Use a small round tip for the carrots and a mini leaf tip for the greens. (linked above!)

 Nutrition